Logeswaran123/MrPose/README.md

 *<exercise to be measured\>* - Exercise in input video file<br />

 **Optional Argument:**<br />
 *--exercise* - If argument is not provided, then Mr.Pose will **predict** the exercise done in the video.
-If argument is provided, Mr.Pose will measure the exercise mentioned.
+If argument is provided, then Mr.Pose will measure the exercise mentioned.

 ## Results :bar_chart: